Azure/azure-sdk-for-net/sdk/containerregistry/Azure.ResourceManager.ContainerRegistry/README.md

-# Microsoft Azure Container Registry Management client library for .NET
+# Microsoft Azure Container Registry management client library for .NET

 Microsoft Azure Container Registry is a managed registry service based on the open-source Docker Registry 2.0.
 Create and maintain Azure container registries to store and manage your container images and related artifacts.